startripleai/Vortical-Gravity-Simulation/Fundamental_Identities.md

 - **Observed Mass-Energy Ratio ($P_{\theta}^2$):** $\approx 0.817$ (81.7%)
 - **Resulting Temporal Flux ($P_t$):** $\sqrt{1 - 0.817} \approx 0.427 \rightarrow$ damped to **0.183** by terrestrial lattice suppression.

+The temporal amplitude is $P_t = \sqrt{0.183} \approx 0.427$.
+This clarifies that approximately 43% of the potential time flow of the lattice is alive as amplitude, but the actual energy efficiency manifested is 18.3%.

 ## **📊 Summary of Numerical Sync**

 | Parameter | Formula / Value | Physical Significance |